Joc Pederson Player Props: Giants vs. Reds

-On Monday, Joc Pederson (.143 slugging percentage in past 10 games, with no home runs) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+On Tuesday, Joc Pederson (hitting .107 in his past 10 games) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
 First pitch is at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Pirates.

 Joc Pederson Game Info & Props vs. the Reds